 The actual value of a company or an asset based on an underlying perception of its true value including all aspects of the business.
 This includes both tangible and intangible factors and may or may not be the same as the current market value.
 Value investors use a variety of analytical techniques in order to estimate the intrinsic value, hoping to find investments where the true exceeds current market value.Synonyms: Intrinsic

 An options strategy that is created with four options at three consecutively higher strike prices.
 The two options located at the middle strike create a long or short straddle (one call and one put with the same strike price and expiration date) depending on whether the options are being bought or sold.
 The "wings" (options at the higher and lower strike prices) of the strategy are created by the purchase or sale of a strangle (one call and one put at different strike prices but the same expiration date).
 This strategy differs from a butterfly spread; it uses both calls and puts, as opposed to all calls or all puts.

 A defined-risk, short spread strategy, constructed of a short-put vertical and a short-call vertical.
-You assume the underlying will stay within a certain range (between the strikes of the short options).
+The assumption is that the underlying will stay within a certain range (between the strikes of the short options).
 The goal: as time passes and/or volatility drops, the spreads can be bought back for less than the credit taken in, or expire worthless, resulting in a profit.
-The risk is typically limited to the largest difference between the adjacent and long strikes, minus the total credit received.Synonyms: Iron Condor
+The risk is typically limited to the largest difference between the adjacent and long strikes.Synonyms: Iron Condor